plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 In Plausible Analytics, you can click on the number of current visitors to enter the "Realtime" dashboard and see what pages they are viewing, referral sources that sent them to your site, completed goals and other details.

 This is especially useful in those cases where you have a spike in traffic and want to understand what that is caused by.
+When I see a disproportionately high number of active visitors on site, I enter the realtime view and view the referral sources and the top pages.

+This can help you identify when your content is being shared on social media, when you have a new link pointing to you or when your site has been submitted to a large aggregator or niche forum.

 ### Referral Source